AaronVerDow/openscad/CONTRIBUTING.md

 ## Adding a new test

-* create a test file at an appropriate location under tests/data/
+* Create a test file at an appropriate location under `tests/data/`
-* if the test is non-obvious, create a human readable description as comments in the test (or in another file in the same directory in case the file isn't human readable)
+* If the test is non-obvious, create a human readable description as comments in the test, or in another file in the same directory in case the file isn't human readable.
-* if a new test app was written, this must be added to tests/CMakeLists.txt
+* If a new test app was written, this must be added to `tests/CMakeLists.txt`
-* Add the tests to the test apps for which you want them to run (in tests/CMakeLists.txt)
-* rebuild the test environment
+* Rebuild the test environment.
-* run the test with the environment variable `TEST_GENERATE=1`, e.g.: `TEST_GENERATE=1 ctest -R mytest` (this will generate a mytest-expected.txt file which is used for regression testing)
+* Run the test with the environment variable `TEST_GENERATE=1`, e.g.: `TEST_GENERATE=1 ctest -R mytest` (this will generate a `mytest-expected.txt` file which is used for regression testing.)
-* manually verify that the output is correct (tests/regression/<testapp>/mytest-expected.<suffix>)
+* Manually verify that the output is correct: `tests/regression/<testapp>/mytest-expected.<suffix>`
-* run the test normally and verify that it passes: `ctest -R mytest`
+* Run the test normally and verify that it passes: `ctest -R mytest`

 ## Adding a new example

 This is almost the same as adding a new regression test:
-* Create the example under examples/
+* Create the example under `examples/`
-* run the test with the environment variable `TEST_GENERATE=1`, e.g.: `$ TEST_GENERATE=1 ctest -C Examples -R exampleNNN` (this will generate a exampleNNN-expected.txt file which is used for regression testing)
+* Run the test with the environment variable `TEST_GENERATE=1`, e.g.: `$ TEST_GENERATE=1 ctest -C Examples -R exampleNNN` (this will generate a exampleNNN-expected.txt file which is used for regression testing)
-* manually verify that the output is correct (tests/regression/<testapp>/exampleNNN.<suffix>)
+* Manually verify that the output is correct: `tests/regression/<testapp>/exampleNNN.<suffix>`
-* run the test normally and verify that it passes: `$ ctest -C Examples -R exampleNNN`
+* Run the test normally and verify that it passes: `ctest -C Examples -R exampleNNN`

 ## Troubleshooting: